govau/design-system-site/content/get-started/font-size-space/content.md

 `1unit` is the equivalent of `1rem`, which by default is `16px`.

-The `AU-space` function accepts three parameters: the property you wish to add space to, the values of the spacing size and an Internet Explorer 8 pixel fallback.
+The `AU-space` function accepts three parameters:

+1. The property you wish to add space to,
+1. The values of the spacing size, and
+1. An Internet Explorer 8 pixel fallback.

 The output is the CSS property with a `rem` spacing applied to it and a pixel fallback for Internet Explorer 8 (if the pixel fallback parameter is not selected as `false`).

 ### Property

 The CSS property to apply the spacing.
-E.g. `margin`, `padding`, `margin-top` etc.
+For example `margin`, `padding`, `margin-top`.

 ### Values

 These are the values that are applied to the above CSS property.
 It is recommended to use `unit` however it is not a requirement.
 Other units you may use are `px`, `%`, `rem` or `em`.

 ### Pixel Fallback

-`pixelfallback` is a boolean that toggles support for a pixel fallback for Internet Explorer 8 users, by default it is set to `true`.
-This can be changed on a per-use-basis, by passing `false` in the third parameter of the `AU-space` function.
+`pixelfallback` is a boolean that toggles support for a pixel fallback for Internet Explorer 8 users.
+By default it is set to `true`.
+This can be changed on a per-use basis, by passing `false` in the third parameter of the `AU-space` function.
 Or it can be changed globally, by setting the `$AU-pixel-fallback` variable to `false`.

 ### Example of `AU-space` function in use